NillionNetwork/nillion-docs/docs/js-quickstart.md

 - reading about [Nillion concepts](/concepts) and the [Nada Language](nada-lang)
 - learning how to interact with and manage programs, secrets, and permissions on the Nillion Network with [Nillion Client](/js-client)
-- challenging yourself to create a page that solves the [millionaires problem](/multi-party-computation#classic-scenario-the-millionaires-problem)
+- challenging yourself to create a page that solves the [Millionaires' Problem](/multi-party-computation#classic-scenario-the-millionaires-problem)

 :::tip